 11.7 Electronic Voting

-(a) The CIO may, if the charity trustees determine that extra-ordinary circumstances have arisen, allow the members to vote by electronic mail (“email”) to elect charity trustees or to make a decision on any matter that is being decided at a general meeting of the members.
+(a) The charity trustees may determine that the members shall vote online to elect charity trustees or to make a decision on any matter that is being decided at a general meeting of the members.

-(c) If email voting is to be allowed on a matter, the trustees must send to members of the CIO, not less than 14 days before the deadline for receipt of votes, a notice by email, if the member has agreed to receive notices in this way under clause 22 (Use of electronic communications), including an explanation of the purpose of the vote and the voting procedure to be followed by the member, and a voting form capable of being returned by email to the scrutineers, containing details of the resolution being put to a vote, or of the candidates for election, as applicable.
+(b) Where online voting is deciding a matter, the trustees must send to members of the CIO, not less than 14 days before the deadline for receipt of votes, a notice by email, if the member has agreed to receive notices in this way under clause 22 (Use of electronic communications), including an explanation of the purpose of the vote and the means by which the member may vote online namely the details and procedure to be followed by the member.
+The online voting platform should contain details of the resolution being put to a vote, or of the candidates for election, as applicable.

-(l) Any dispute about the conduct of an email ballot must be referred initially to a panel set up by the charity trustees, to consist of two trustees and two persons independent of the CIO.
+(e) Any dispute about the conduct of an online vote must be referred initially to a panel set up by the charity trustees, to consist of two trustees and two persons independent of the CIO.
 If the dispute cannot be satisfactorily resolved by the panel, it must be referred to the Electoral Reform Services.

 11.8 Representation of organisations and corporate members